elijahdecker/AdventOfCode/ReadMe.md

 ### POST `api/puzzle-helper`

 Creates missing service files.
-This can be run before the event starts to pre-emptively populate the service files for the upcoming advent as well as importing the past advent inputs.
+This can be run before the event starts to pre-emptively populate the service files for the upcoming advent.

 The program is idempotent (You can run this multiple times as it will only add files if they are needed.)